 The SSC appreciates the substantial work invested in the white paper and recognizes the major efforts of many parties (AFSC, industry, NGOs, and Council staff) relative to corals since 2012.
-The SSC commends the report authors on successful implementation of the field study, a thorough analysis and notes that independent surveys to validate species distribution models are very rare.
-Although there are challenges (e.g., sampling design and spatial scaling) associated with comparing independent camera surveys to trawl data-based model results, the camera survey and associated validation work provide the Council with a level of confidence about the models' predictions that is much higher than is typically available.
+The SSC commends the report authors on successfully executing the field study and a thorough analysis and notes that independent surveys to validate species distribution models are very rare.
+Although there are challenges (e.g. sampling design and spatial scaling) associated with comparing independent camera surveys to trawl data-based model results, the camera survey and associated validation work provide the Council with a level of confidence about the models' predictions that is much higher than is typically be available.

 The SSC supports the authors' model choice and suite of validation measures (ROCs, threshold probability, Cohen's Kappa, and diagnostic plots).
-Their choice of sampling design was pragmatic, given the aim of model validation and highly patchy nature of corals.
-However, as the project was aimed at the model-validation, the sample units had an unequal probability of being sampled.
-The probability of sampling in the camera drop survey was not constant across the survey region and was low or zero in some areas based on the probability of coral occurrence in the trawl-based models and as a result of time and logistical constraints.
-To avoid potential biases in any calculations across observations (design-based inferences), the SSC emphasizes that sample units need to be adjusted for the probability of being sampled in both stages of the survey design prior to making calculations.
-Estimates not adjusted for the probability of being sampled may be biased so we recommend that the authors re-visit the report to ensure that any unadjusted results are appropriately caveated.
-The SSC agrees with the authors that their presence/absence, height, or density GAM model results are not biased as calculated in the document.
+Their choice of sampling design is pragmatic given the aim of model validation and highly patchy nature of corals.
+However, to avoid potential biases the SSC emphasizes that calculations need to include the data from the entire study area.
+As such, we recommend that the authors re-visit the report to ensure that any localized calculations are conducted appropriately.
+The SSC agrees with the authors that this issue does not affect their presence/absence, height or density model results.

-The SSC concurs with the authors' general conclusion that the camera survey successfully validated the models developed using the trawl survey data.
+The SSC concurs with the author's general conclusion that the camera survey successfully validated the models developed using the trawl survey data.
 Both the validation diagnostics and observed coral presence indicate that the trawl survey model is realistic in its prediction of coral distribution.

-The SSC supports the authors' recommendation to use the unified model for coral and sponge analyses, and the camera-only model for sea whip analyses.
+The SSC supports the author's recommendation to use the unified model for coral and sponge analyses and the camera-only model for sea whip analyses.

-The SSC provides the following specific comments:
+The SSC provides the following specific comments to aid in model improvement and interpretation: